 One of our strongest tools in recovering is being of service to other addicts, as well as to our wider communities.
 ITAA is entirely a volunteer organization, with no paid professionals.
 Below are some suggestions for how you might be of service in ITAA.
-You can also find a list of currently open service positions on our bulletin board.
+You can also find see our currently open service positions for more opportunities to be of service.

 Ways to be of service in ITAA:

 - Chairing an existing meeting.
-Anybody can lead a meeting.
 All our leaders are but trusted servants, they do not govern (tradition 2).
 You just have to be yourself, “suit up and show up” at the meeting for the duration of your commitment to being chair (or, if you know you can’t make it, ask another member to take over for you) and read the meeting script.
-Also some meetings might be in need of a co-chair person (see bulletin board).

 - Co-sponsorship/ accountability partner.
-If you’re still figuring out recovery, you could consider being somebody’s co-sponsor or accountability partner.
+You could consider being somebody’s co-sponsor or accountability partner.
 You could also attend a co-sponsorship meeting or a literature-discussion meeting, or you could set up a new step-work meeting.
 Here are some notes on sponsorship and co-sponsorship.

 - Sponsorship.
 If you have sobriety and experience in working the steps, consider sponsoring another member.
 It’s often recommended to wait until you’ve taken step 3 before you start sponsoring newcomers.
 Sponsorship is a great way to help others, and it is often equally as helpful for your own recovery as well.
 “We only keep what we have by giving it away.”